dbbs-lab/bsb-core/docs/topology/partitions.rst

         }
       }

-Cortical Model Use Case
+Build a stack of layers
 -----------------------

-Layers can be organized in a pile in order to separate the structure of your network according to the depth.
+Layers can be organized into a stack to structure your network based on depth.
-:ref:`Stack <stack-region>` region is used to pile up your layers, for a three layer system it will be:
+The :ref:`Stack <stack-region>` region is used to arrange layers in this manner.
+For a three-layer system, it will be organized as follows:

 .. tab-set-code::